LandazuriPaul/nest-react/README.md

   - Project rules are set in the root [`.eslintrc`](./.eslintrc) file.

-  - As the frontend package requires specific React related rules, it has its own [`.eslintrc`](./packages/frontend/.eslintrc) file which extends the project one.
+  - As the client package requires specific React related rules, it has its own [`.eslintrc`](./packages/client/.eslintrc) file which extends the project one.

 To see how to integrates these tools with your favourite IDE or text editor, you can see the CONTRIBUTING [Development tools](./CONTRIBUTING.md#development-tools) section.